IWC - The International Watch CompanyCopyright © David Boettcher 2006 - 2017 all rights reserved.

 So the general rules are:

-- SS & Co. (double "S") or any other Stauffer, Son & Co. trademarks, i.e. a Stauffer trademark with double "S".
+- SS & Co. (double "S") with three small triangles, or any other Stauffer, Son & Co. trademarks, i.e. a Stauffer trademark with double "S".
 Definitely not IWC.

 - S & Co under a crown within an oval = Stauffer & Co. *Possibly* IWC, but could also be an Eterna, Fontainemelon, etc.